KhaosResearch/MORPHY/README.md

 Parameters of the Metaheuristic:

 experimentid			 = Experiment ID, the results file are renamed using this ID DATAPATH   	 		 = data folder name

-populationsize 	 = Population Sizet maxevaluations 	 = Number of the evaluations
+populationsize 	 		 = Population Size maxevaluations 			 = Number of the evaluations

 intervalupdateparameters	 = Interval of evaluations to Optimize the Branch-length and parameters of the substitution model

 printtrace 			 = Prints trace of the elapsed time and score value performed during optimizing strategies
 printbestscores 		 = Prints best scores found during the algorithm execution

-Genetic Operators
+*****Genetic Operators****

-selection.method	= binarytournament and randomselection (for SMSEMOA) are Available.

-mutation.method 		= NNI, SPR and TRB Topological mutations are available mutation.probability 		= Probability to execute
+selection.method		= binarytournament and randomselection (for SMSEMOA) are Available. mutation.method 		= NNI, SPR and TRB Topological mutations are available mutation.probability 		= Probability to execute